kdpuvvadi/blog/_posts/2023-10-28-pihole-gravity-troubleshoot.md

 [✗] DNS resolution is not available
 ```

 Recently switched my VPN from WireGuard to tailscale.
 I should have installed tailscale on the Proxmox lxc container.
 I was lazy and installed on the docker host.
-Regarding DNS issues, There are numerous on tailscale's GitHub repo sunch as this issue [#3817](https://github.com/tailscale/tailscale/issues/3817) stating resolver at `/etc/resolv.conf` stuck at `100.100.100.100`(tailscale's DNS resolver).
+Regarding DNS issues, There are numerous on tailscale's GitHub repo such as this issue [#3817](https://github.com/tailscale/tailscale/issues/3817) stating resolver at `/etc/resolv.conf` stuck at `100.100.100.100`(tailscale's DNS resolver).
 I've checked the contents of the `/etc/resolv.conf` on the host vm.

 ```conf
 nameserver 127.0.0.1